Cheat’s Christmas Pudding

 3. Place the butter, sugar, flour, salt and eggs in a large bowl and beat together with an electric mixer for approximately 30 seconds.

-5. Transfer the mix to the pudding basin, cover with greaseproof paper secured with string - make sure to seal tightly!
-Cover the basin with foil.
+5. Transfer the mixture to the pudding basin, cover with greaseproof paper secured with string - make sure to seal tightly!
+Cover the basin with a double layer of foil.

-6. Place 1.5 liters of water into a heavy-based saucepan, large to hold the pudding basin.
-Bring to the boil on the boiling plate, hotplate on boiling setting or induction hob.
-Place the pudding in the pan, cover with the lid and allow to simmer for 15 minutes.
+6. Place the basin into a large heavy-based saucepan.
+Pour in boiling water until it is half way up the side of the basin.
+Bring to the boil on the boiling plate, hotplate on boiling setting or induction hob on high.
+Cover with the lid and allow to simmer for 15 minutes.

 7. Continue to cook.
-Move to the CAST OVEN: on the floor grid placed on the floor of the simmering oven.
+CAST IRON OVEN: place on the floor grid placed on the floor of the simmering oven.
 Alternatively, keep cooking on the HOTPLATE/HOB: transfer to simmering plate or reduce to simmering setting.
 Cook for 1 ½ hours.

 8. Carefully remove the pudding from the saucepan, turn the basin upside down on a serving plate and remove the basin.